 The beauty of wire is that creativity is your only limitation.
-For example: a series of guy wires strung over a piece of property can stop a helicopter from landing.
+For example, a series of guy-wires strung over a piece of property can stop a helicopter from landing.
 Setting an electrical charge to the wire increases barrier capability and deterrence.
 Some of the best barrier ideas I have seen have integrated wire in some way shape or form.
 If you are going to use wire to top fences or walls, and for maximum benefit, you want at least three to four Barbed or Concertina Wires used at any given time.
-Guy wires usage depends on the span of property being protected but at a minimum, at least one wire slightly off-center of the landing zone and preferably secured to something extremely sturdy… like a couple of large trees if you are going low-budget.
+Guy-wires usage depends on the span of the property being protected but at a minimum, at least one wire slightly off-center of the landing zone and preferably secured to something extremely sturdy… like a couple of large trees if you are going low-budget.

 The key is that you want a good chunk of the bollard in the ground, with at least 3 feet sticking out of the ground.
 You also want them spaced enough that at least two bollards would touch an oncoming vehicle if it tries to ram them.
-How much goes under ground is user preference, but if I had 5 feet of material, I would probably suggest that 3 feet be exposed with 2 feet being under ground and secured with both dirt and concrete – if on a budget.
+How much goes underground is a user preference, but if I had 5 feet of material, I would probably suggest that 3 feet be exposed with 2 feet being underground and secured with both dirt and concrete – if on a budget.

 Roads and Drives – you can guide or stop traffic with the right kind of barriers.
-Roads and drives are created and maintained where one cannot drive.
 Sometimes it boils down to the easiest path.
 Keep this in mind as you create your drives and consider the drive itself as part of the barrier scheme.
 Large rocks, low hanging trees, offset walls, sharp turns, winding obstacles, cliffs, etc., can all slow, limit or even stop certain vehicles.
 Again, creativity is key in this regard.

 Natural Barriers – as previously mentioned, a cliff is a good example of a natural barrier.
 Rivers, large trees, a ditch, boulders, etc. Nature provides plenty of options and sometimes the best solutions for barriers.
 It’s a great idea to use these to our security advantage.
 Some great looking and highly effective systems integrate nature into their security plans.
 Really analyze what you have at your disposal and build or plan around it.